ELYSIA KARACTER

 INTRODUCTION

-karacter is a box full of vibrant colours.
-It covers a complete spectrum including mastering-grade saturation, tube-inspired distortion and glorious destruction.
-Gone are the days when only racks full of outboard gear could achieve these elusive and highly desirable styles of tonal coloration…
+The manual describes Karacter as a box full of vibrant colours.
+It covers a complete spectrum, including mastering-grade saturation, tube-inspired distortion, and glorious destruction.
+Gone are the days when only racks full of outboard gear could achieve these elusive and highly desirable styles of tonal colouration.

 KEY FEATURES